Sehbau/Haupt/README.md

    Matlab: exsbAll.m

    Python: exsbAll.py, ie. python -i exsbAll.py.
-            If your python executable is called 'python3', you need to change that in script exsbAll.py too.
+            If your python executable is called 'python3' (or something else), you need to change that in script exsbAll.py too.

 For more info see the documentation DokuSB.pdf (in this repository, or in the downloaded distribution)